ktenman/portfolio/README.md

 ### Continuous Integration and Deployment

 - A CI pipeline via GitHub Actions in the `.github` folder automates unit and integration tests.
-- Dependabot keeps Gradle and GitHub Actions versions up-to-date, automating dependency management.
+- The Dependabot updates Gradle and GitHub Actions versions, automating dependency management.

 ## Key Features